Kashishk2003/AI-RAG-AGENT-CHATBOT-/README.md

+Here's the plain text README for your project:

+---

 Debales AI Assistant

 An intelligent AI chatbot built with LangGraph that answers questions about Debales AI using RAG, and handles general queries using Tavily web search.
-Built as part of the Debales AI Intern Assignment.

 Demo Video: https://www.loom.com/share/902bdf116474448a8842cd59490fb640